 This simple caramelized onion and goat cheese tart is not just delicious but pretty good looking too!
-With under 5 ingredients and a little bit of time, proudly serve this tart when you want to feel a little fancy!
+With under 5 ingredients and a little bit of time, proudly serve this onion tart when you want to feel a little fancy or are just in the mood for something that pairs well with a simple green salad.

 It used to be that when I heard the word tart or caramelized onions, I immediately thought of fancy food and complicated meals.
 I want to tell you that it’s not true.
-I’m all about simple recipes and this one is just that!
+The hardest part about this recipe is the time it takes to caramelize the onions.
+It's about patience to get that deep golden brown on the onions that make this tart sing.

 - Puff pastry: I really like using Pepperidge Farm puff pastry.
 It’s easy to work with and you can find it almost anywhere.
 One of my best tips is to find an outlet and stock up when it’s on super sale.
 Keep a few boxes in the freezer at all times for quick and easy meals.